Vald

 Mourning

-Midnight on the 4th (Market Day) Dead season begins.
+Midnight on the 4th (Tithe Day) Dead season begins.

 Dusk on the 24th (Resting Day) First Light: Commemorating the end of the first month of the new year.
 Torches and fire are lit all night, turning night to day.